beetbox/beets/docs/plugins/lyrics.rst

 =============

 The ``lyrics`` plugin fetches and stores song lyrics from databases on the Web.
-Namely, the current version of the plugin uses `Lyric Wiki`_ and `Lyrics.com`_.
+Namely, the current version of the plugin uses `Lyric Wiki`_, `Lyrics.com`_, and, optionally, the Google custom search API.

 .. _Lyric Wiki: http://lyrics.wikia.com/
 .. _Lyrics.com: http://www.lyrics.com/

-:ref:`_activate-google-custom-search` to expand the plugin firepower, by using google search to harvest lyrics from your own websites list.

-By default if no lyrics are found, the file will be left unchanged.
-To specify a placeholder for the lyrics tags when none are found, use the ``fallback`` configuration option.

-    lyrics:
-        fallback: 'No lyrics found'

 Fetch Lyrics During Import
 --------------------------